khengyeww/sym-STDP/README.md

  - Python 3.6
  - BindsNET 0.2.4

 N.B.
-Versions mentioned above are verified to work.
+Versions mentioned above are verified to work together.
+Other versions might not be compatible.

 ## Setup